-The phrase working from or at home actually covers a wide range of jobs.
+The phrase ‘working from home’ actually covers a wide range of jobs.
 According to research conducted by the Health and Safety Laboratory (HSL), they fall into four broad categories, all of them creating their own health and safety risks:

 - Textiles and sewing.
 The main hazards associated with these activities are dust, fibres and chemically treated fabrics which can cause respiratory and skin irritation, needle injuries, vibration syndromes, noise-induced hearing loss, and poor seating and lighting leading to muscular strain, eye strain, and headaches.